 Fledging time: 35-39 days

-Movements: With only one exception (Long-eared Owl), owls are known for not being migratory but Tawny Owl possibly ranks as one of our most sedentary birds.
-Once a bird has found a territory, which in itself is likely to be only a few kilometres from their natal site, it is unlikely to move for the rest of its life.
+With only one exception (Long-eared Owl), owls are known for not being migratory, but Tawny Owl possibly ranks as one of our most sedentary birds.
+Once a bird has found a territory, which is likely to be only a few kilometres from their natal site, it is unlikely to move for the rest of its life.
 When first expelled from their parent’s territory in late summer birds will wander in search of the nearest available site but it is believed that the very few longer ‘journeys’ by ringed Tawny Owls have happened with the inadvertent help of vehicles – as all have been recovered dead on roads.
-It is almost certainly this lack of dispersal that has led to the species’ absence from many of our offshore islands, although some islands, such as Islay, does have the species.
+It is almost certainly this lack of dispersal that has led to the species’ absence from many of our offshore islands, although some islands, such as Islay, do have the species.

-Feeding: Small rodents are usually considered to be the Tawny Owls main prey, but Tawnies are very efficient and adaptable hunters.
+Small rodents are usually considered to be the Tawny Owls main prey, but Tawnies are very efficient and adaptable hunters.
 Urban and suburban birds take a large number of other birds and Tawny Owls are capable of tackling some surprising species such as other owls, Mallards and even gulls.
-Farm and urban owls make take rats and Rabbits and some birds specialise in frogs and even fish.
+Farm and urban owls make take rats and rabbits, and some birds specialise in frogs and even fish.
 When times are hard earthworms can make up a large proportion of the diet, although their remains are not found in pellets, and on rare occasions Tawny Owls have been recorded taking carrion.